The following are frequently asked questions about the Internal Medicine Residency Program at Morristown Medical Center:

 You are a community hospital – what is your patient population like?

-As a small city in the New York metropolitan region, our patients come from diverse socioeconomic backgrounds and from around the world, often bringing the diseases found in their home countries to our hospital.
+We are best described as an independent academic medical center.
+Morristown is a small city in the New York metropolitan region, our patients come from diverse socioeconomic backgrounds and from around the world, often bringing the diseases found in their home countries to our hospital.
 As a tertiary referral and Level I Regional Trauma Center, our region includes 1,200 square miles.
 Patients come with the diseases of excess (diabetes, heart disease, etc.) and access – or lack of it.
 Look for our “cool cases” list on your interview day.

 How do you comply with the duty hours requirements?